satuomainen/fungi/README.md

 Images and articles are stored in a private repo.
 Those need to be copied from there to the working clone of this repo.
 The assets should be automatically git-ignored.

-To serve the backed, run `docker compose up`.
+To serve the backend, run `docker compose up`.
+The API will appear in `http://localhost:8080/fungi/api`.

+To serve the frontend, in the `app` directory, run `npm run dev`.
+Vite will print out the URL on the console.